E. B. Eddy Company: History

 The E. B. Eddy Manufacturing Company was originally incorporated in 1886 as with Ezra Butler Eddy as its president.
 Eddy had begun business in 1854 making and selling wooden matches out of his home in Hull, Canada East (now Quebec).
 The company expanded into pulp and paper.
 In 1891, it was renamed to the E. B. Eddy Company.

 On April 26, 1900, a large fire destroyed most of the company's facilities, but it was back in operation in less than a year.
 Eddy died in 1906.
 In 1926, R.B.
 Bennett gained control of the company.

 In 1943, the company was sold to George Weston, Ltd. The company acquired the paper mills of the J.R.
 Booth Company in 1946.

 In 1998, the company was taken over by Domtar Inc. and became the E. B. Eddy Division of that company.

 Eddy Match Company

 E. B. Eddy sold off its match division in 1927 and it was merged with World Match Corp.
 Ltd., Dominion Match Co.
 Ltd. and Canadian Match Co.
 Ltd..
 The company became the first manufacturer of book matches in Canada in 1929 and was the largest producer of this product in Canada.
 Its operations included a second plant in Mission, British Columbia.

 Eddy Match had a capital structure where 2/3 of the stock were held by British Match Corporation in London, England and 1/3 by Diamond Match in the United States.
 In the 1950s, Diamond Match sold its shares to the public in Canada by listing on the Toronto Stock Exchange.
 J. Alex Lawrason became President and CEO in June 1969 in Toronto, Ontario.
 He had joined the company in Vancouver, British Columbia in 1949, as a salesman.

-During the 1960s and 1970s, other operations included: